 Fun Fact: If this asteroid was a member of a frequent flyer club, it would amass 758,875 frequent flier miles per day.

-When small pieces of debris or chuncks of asteroids or comets enters the earth atmosphere, they become meteors which in turns sometimes become fireballs.
-A more romantic name for meteors is of course shooting stars.
+When small pieces of debris, chunks of asteroids, or comets enter the earth atmosphere, they become meteors which in turn sometimes become fireballs.
+A more romantic name for meteors is shooting stars.
 The pieces that do not burn up upon entry can be very valuable to collectors if they can be found after they hit the ground.

 Just this year NASA discovered a giant 22-mile wide crater buried under the Greenland Ice Cap.
 The crater, if confirmed, could turn out to be one of the largest known impacts an asteroid has had with Earth.